vecna/invi.sible.link/README.md

 # Trackography-2

 Trackography is an app permiting to monitor the trackers exposure.
-Runs in desktop environment, using a node.js pipeline and the output of the setup can be seen at https://trackers.exposed
+Runs in desktop environment, using a node.js pipeline and the output of the setup can be seen at https://tracking.exposed (not yet online)

+# This is currently supported by

 ### code small intro